 When funds move from one account to another, it's called a transfer of money.
 For a transfer to take place in Wave, you will need two transactions.
 One transaction to show from which account the funds originated, and one to show which account the funds landed in.
 Examples of a transfer include:

 - Making a credit card payment

 - Moving money from your checking to your savings account

 This article details how to create transfers between accounts in the same currency.
 Read how to create transfers between accounts with different currencies in this article.

 - Click on Accounting on the left side of your screen and select Transactions.

-- Locate one of the transactions associated with this transfer and click the dropdown arrow to the right to open up the transaction details.
+Locate one of the transactions associated with this transfer, and click the dropdown arrow under Actions, then Edit more details to open up the transaction details.

-You can search for your transactions in Wave by navigating to the Transactions page and selecting Search at the top of the Transactions window.
-You can search for Transactions by amount or description.
+You can search for specific transactions by navigating to the Transactions page, and selecting Search at the top right.
+You can search for transactions by amount or description.

-- Navigate to the Category window and click on the drop-down.
+- Navigate to the Category field and click on the drop-down.

-- Select Transfer to Bank, Credit Card, or Loan.
+Select Transfer to/from Bank, Credit Card, or Loan.